ahmadhassanch/editable_table/readme.txt

 BIG CHALLENGES
 - resize columns based on zoom of browser and parent
 - column resizing for merged cells (finally fixed by a top row with max columns)
+  > was too hard to get fixed
 - Merge related issues.
 Problems with insert/delete row/col
 - Not much expertise in javascript

+LESSONS TO BE LEARNT
+- SUPER programmers should have the capability to think while development also
+  > Programming should be dont automatically, just like you drive a bicycle or speak.
+- It is ok for junior programmers to follow orders / specs as is.
+- Senior programmers should challenge specs and get specs modified if issues in specs
+  > Programmer is in the trench, he needs to understand the usage why it is done
+    and should suggest improvements
+- If you can't get a task completed in 15 min, there is some issue --- think ???

 javascript based resizer: http://jsfiddle.net/3jMQD/
 =================================================================================